 To this day, New York City is a beacon of light for many immigrants looking to achieve the American dream.
 However, it’s shocking for many people to discover that the city is ugly.
 While many people point to the city’s thriving culture, innovative economic and social institutions, and history, nothing can cover the fact that the city desperately needs a facelift.

-One user noted, “Specifically Lower Manhattan, near Governor’s Island.
+One traveler noted, “Specifically Lower Manhattan, near Governor’s Island.
 I’ve gone to New York several times, but this area felt depressing, much more than the rest if you can even believe that.”
-Several others explained there were trash and giant rats everywhere.
+There was trash and giant rats everywhere.

 10. Temirtau, Kazakhstan